dbretty/EUCMonitoring/.github/CONTRIBUTING.md

 # How to contribute
-Contributions to this **CTXXD-REPLICATE** are highly encouraged and desired.
+Contributions to **EUCMONITORING** are highly encouraged and desired.
 Below are some guidelines that will help make the process as smooth as possible.

 # Getting Started
 * Make sure you have a [GitHub account](https://github.com/signup/free)